 Pistil, stem, corolla, bud and root.
 Not only did ancient man know the names of the plants, he also knew how to name their individual parts.
-Today their active substances are conveyed as a proportion of the ingredients of a package bought in an herbal shop.
+Today their active substances are a proportion of the ingredients of a package in a herbal shop.
 However, before the arrival of synthetic drugs, plants were the only remedies available to alleviate various ailments.

 Several populations connected the use of plants in herbology to the five elements.

 Chinese Medicine has been dominant in the field of plant classification.
-According to this Medicine, the elements are characterized by a certain flavor, a “target organ” and the effects produced on this.
+According to this Medicine, the elements come together with a certain flavor, a “target organ” and the effects produced by it.

 In medical practice, each element corresponds to a season, during which a particular agent predominantly affects an organ:

-In Autumn, the key element is metal, which corresponds to the lungs and the dryness that affects them.
-Talus, Schisandra, Eleutherococcus and Rhodiola can stimulate the function of the lungs and improve the immune defenses in preparation for the winter months.
+In autumn, the key element is metal, which corresponds to the lungs and the dryness that affects them.
+Talus, Schisandra, Eleutherococcus and Rhodiola can stimulate the function of the lungs.
+Moreover they can improve the immune defenses in preparation for the winter months.

-The Winter is characterized by water.
+Winter is characterized by water.
 During this season the kidneys are suffering from the cold weather, so the aim is to warm up the body.
 Walnuts support kidney function, alleviate back pain and resolve constipation.
-Asparagus root helps the diuretic function, while Fenugreek and Fennel seeds combined with Cinnamon warm the Kidneys to help avert the cold.
+Asparagus root helps the diuretic function, while fenugreek and fennel seeds combined with cinnamon warm the kidneys to help avert the cold.

-In Spring, the wind mainly affects the liver and is associated with wood.
-Mandarin, Mint and Turmeric stimulate the energy flows in the body; you may want to add Liquorice, which neutralizes toxins and harmonizes the action of other plants.
+In spring, the wind mainly affects the liver and is associated with wood.
+Mandarin, mint and turmeric stimulate the energy flow in the body; you may want to add liquorice, which neutralizes toxins and harmonizes the action of other plants.

 During seasonal change the element of Earth is most in need of moisture.